conor-dowdall/words-embeddings/README.md

 **MainMenuItem** enum for main menu options with auto-generated shortcuts

-**MainMenu** handles user interactions and application launches; prompts for a word embeddings file, if not loaded
+**MainMenu** handles user interactions and application launches; prompts for a words-embeddings file, if not loaded
 1. **Find Similar Words** finds top matching words for a given input
 2. **Find Dissimilar Words** finds least matching words for a given input
 3. **Word Calculator** performs vector operations and finds top matching words